-If you took on a project that's causing you issues and you're having to work nights and weekends to get the job done, you can learn from the experience so it doesn't happen again.
+If you took on a project that's causing you issues and you have to work nights and weekends to get the job done, you can learn from the experience, so it doesn't happen again.
 Just track your time on every job, so you're able to better quote in future.
-Try any of these fantastic time-tracking tools to better manage your time.
+Try any of these fantastic time-tracking tools to manage your time better.

 2. Rethink your saving strategy